ASX Stock Pricing Falls

 Conclusion

-The ASX signals a mild bull market, but extreme valuations increase the risk of a significant drawdown.
+The ASX bull-bear indicator has shifted to a mild bear market, while the extreme valuation increases the long-term risk of a significant drawdown.

 Acknowledgments